How To Advertise Your YouTube Video

 The following categories are available on YouTube for you to sort your videos by: Video & Animation, Autos & Vehicles, Music, Pets & Animals, Sports, Travel & Events, Gaming, People & Blogs, Comedy, Entertainment, News & Politics, How-to & Style, Educations, Science & Technology, and Nonprofits & Activism.

 Your video’s thumbnail, which is the first image users see while scrolling through a list of video results, can significantly affect how many people click on and watch your video.
-For your video, YouTube will automatically create a few thumbnail possibilities, however we strongly advise creating a custom thumbnail.
+For your video, YouTube will automatically create a few thumbnail possibilities, however, we strongly advise creating a custom thumbnail.

 Files SRT (Subtitles & Closed Captions)

-Closed captions and subtitles not only benefit viewers, but they also improve the searchability of your video by offering you another chance to draw attention to relevant phrases.
+Closed captions and subtitles not only benefit viewers but also improve the searchability of your video by offering you another chance to draw attention to relevant phrases.
 By submitting a file with a supported text transcript or timed subtitles, you can add subtitles or closed captions.
 You can also hire a professional to translate or transcribe your video, offer a full transcript of the video, and have YouTube time the subtitles automatically.
 You can also type the subtitles or translation while you watch the video.

 - Go to Your channel and choose Subtitles from the menu on the left to add subtitles or closed captions.